jcarlesi/Getting-and-Cleaning-Data-Final-Project/README.md

 2. The code has "d:/dev/p4/dataset" that will need to be changed to your local directory:

-    Open the R script `run_analysis.r` using a text editor and change the data file locations to work out of your local folders where you unzippped your data:
+    Open the R script `run_analysis.r` using a text editor and change the data file locations to work out of your local folders where you unzippped your data.

-3. Use `setwd` function to set the working directory/folder (i.e., the folder where this the R script file is saved and where the result "tidydata.txt" file will be written to.
+3. Use `setwd` function to set the working directory/folder (i.e., the folder where this the R script file is saved and where the output result "tidy.txt" file will be written to.

 3. Run the R script `run_analysis.r`.

-Outputs produced
+Outputs
 ----------------
-* Tidy dataset file `DatasetHumanActivityRecognitionUsingSmartphones.txt` (tab-delimited text)
+tidy.txt file